Why Is My App Running Slow On VMware? (Book Two)

 - How big is this risk of a storage failure?

-- How many business-critical VMs with huge databases that are processing millions of customer transactions are sharing the same IOPS with test or POC VMs?
+- How many business-critical VMs with huge databases are processing millions of customer transactions and are sharing the same IOPS with test or POC VMs?

 - Or maybe you have bunches of VMs with huge read-only file repositories consuming tier-one (SSD) storage, instead of slow disks?